23rd Ordinary Session of AU Heads

 Participants in AfrICANDO Pavillion during the Trade Expo

-Doral - Airport Chamber officials Fabio Galoppi. a local Attorney FDA, Chairman, Dr. Gerswhin Blyden, and the Hon.
+Doral - Airport Chamber officials Fabio Galoppi, and a local Attorney FDA, Chairman, Dr. Gerswhin Blyden, and the Hon.
 Mansaray, Deputy Minister Trade and Industry, Sierra Leone participate in ATDC Partnership Agreement Signing Ceremony

 Anthony Okonmah, Executive Director, ATDC; Student Delegate Gerre Barnwell, Graduate, Miami Carol High School; Ambassador Conteh; Deputy Chief of Sierra Leone Mission, Washigton, DC; Dr. Erahbor Ighodaro, City of Miami Gardens Councilman, and FDA Boardmember